-There’s been a lot of media coverage recently regarding the prevalence of E-cigarettes and their use amongst young people.
-Unlike tobacco, E-cigarettes can be bought on almost any high street as well as online, gradually increasing their popularity among the British population.
+There’s been a lot of media coverage regarding the prevalence of e-cigarettes and their use amongst young people.
+Unlike tobacco, e-cigarettes can be bought on almost any high street as well as online, gradually increasing their popularity among the British population.
 Their bright colours, enticing smells and glamorous appearance has undoubtedly attracted many teenagers to start using them too, but what risks do they pose to them?
 And what should parents be aware of?

-ASH’s latest survey found that more young people (19%) had tried smoking tobacco compared to E-cigarettes (10%), and more than half (57%) of 11-18 year olds who use E-cigarettes had tried tobacco first.
+ASH’s survey found that more young people (19%) had tried smoking tobacco compared to e-cigarettes (10%), and more than half (57%) of 11-18-year-olds who use e-cigarettes had tried tobacco first.